codekilo/signalk-cloud-transport/README.md

 ### Receiver
 #### token
-The token used to connect to the signalk server (optional)
+The token used to connect to the signalk server (optional).
+To generate a token see [the signalk documentation](https://signalk.org/specification/1.3.0/doc/access_requests.html#device-requests).